Health and Wellness

 Holistic, whole-body wellness

 We understand that when our students learn to take care of their “whole self”, they are able to create more sustainable change.
-For optimal results, we cannot help a student with only one part of their lives (their emotions, or depression, anxiety, etc.) without addressing their physical, nutritional and mental wellness.
-This is why so many aspects of our program focus on mindfulness, physical activity, and teaching healthy relationships with diet and nutrition.
+For optimal results, we cannot help a student with only one part of their lives (their emotions, or depression, anxiety, etc.) without addressing their physical, emotional, cognitive and spiritual wellness.
+This is why so many aspects of our program focus on mindfulness, physical activity, and teaching about healthful, whole-food based nutrition.